-- California's uninsured rate is currently 7.1 percent.
-The uninsured rate for nonelderly residents, those under 65 years old, is 8.1 percent.
-(Figures 1 and 2) - According to projections for 2017, the majority of the uninsured (1.8 million (M) or 58 percent) will be residents not eligible for coverage due to immigration status.
-(Figure 3) - About 723,000 or 24 percent of uninsured Californians are eligible for either Medi-Cal or subsidies through Covered California, but not enrolled.
-(Figure 3) - Los Angeles County has the largest number of uninsured residents, at 893,000 or 30 percent of the state's uninsured.
-(Figure 4) - The number of uninsured children in California (under 18 years old) has dropped to 335,674 kids or 3.7 percent.
-(Figure 5) - More than half of California's remaining uninsured, 55 percent, are Latino.
-(Figure 6) - The majority of California's remaining uninsured, 1.5 M or 53 percent, are under 200 percent of the federal poverty level (FPL).
-Another 800,500 uninsured Californians or 27 percent are between 200 and 399 percent FPL, making them income eligible for subsidies to purchase coverage through Covered California.
-(Figure 7)
+- California's uninsured rate is currently 6.8 percent.2 The uninsured rate for nonelderly residents, those under 65 years old, is 7.8 percent.3 (Figures 1 and 2) - According to projections for 2017, the majority of the uninsured (1.8 million or 58 percent) will be residents not eligible for coverage due to immigration status.4 (Figure 3) - About 723,000 or 24 percent of uninsured Californians are eligible for either Medi-Cal or subsidies through Covered California, but not enrolled.5 (Figure 3) - Los Angeles County has the largest number of uninsured residents, 893,000, representing 30 percent of the state's uninsured.6 (Figure 4) - The number of uninsured children in California (under 18 years old) has dropped to between 100,000 and 290,000.
+Existing data sources used for this report showed that in early 2017, approximately 290,000 California children, or 3.2 percent, were uninsured.
+(Figure 5) Because of survey limitations and challenges, it is unclear how or whether this estimate captures the additional 205,143 undocumented children enrolled in full-scope Medi-Cal under the 2016 state-only expansion for children regardless of immigration status. - More than half of California's remaining uninsured, 55 percent, are Latino.9 (Figure 6) - The majority of California's remaining uninsured, 1.5 milion or 53 percent, are under 200 percent of the federal poverty level (FPL).
+Another 800,500 uninsured Californians or 27 percent are between 200 and 399 percent FPL, making them income eligible for subsidies to purchase coverage through Covered California.10 (Figure 7)